 10 Ways to Find Extra Hours in Your Day

-Not Enough Hours in the Day?
-Find the extra time you need to put your plans into action
+Not Enough Time in the Day?
+Find the extra hours you need to put your plans into action

-How many times have you wished that there were more hours in the day?
+How many times have you wished that there were extra hours in the day?

 You have so many jobs to get done in your waking hours and little, if any, time left in the day to do the things you really want to do.